 So, I have made a smaller batch with some raspberry jam to hare with you and have added a couple of instruction in the recipe section if you prefer them that way.

-Secret Tip to make Lamingtons without freezing the cake sponge
+Tips to make lamingtons without freezing the cake sponge

 As I have mentioned before it gets quite messy when we dip the mini Lamingtons in chocolate sauce and then roll them in shredded coconut.